IBM/ansible-power-linux-sap/README.md

 }
 ```

-Each service can be choosen to be enabled or not.
+Each service can be chosen to be enabled or not.
 Disabling is not supported.
 This variable file enables users, to enable one or many services on one or multiple servers, as desired.

 For NFS services, additional variable **nfs_directory** need to be provided.
 Directories name provided will be created, if not already present and are exported as a mountable directory.